 The Packaging & Processing Hall of Fame recognizes career packaging and processing professionals for their significant contributions to the industry and education.
 The honor, which PMMI coordinates, had been awarded annually from 1971 until 2014.
-A new class was inducted during PACK EXPO International 2018 in Chicago and future classes will be inducted every other year at PACK EXPO International.
+A new class will be inducted during PACK EXPO International 2020 in Chicago and future classes will be inducted every other year at PACK EXPO International.

-Nominations for the Class of 2020 will be accepted beginning March 3, 2020.
+Nominations for the Class of 2020 are being accepted through June 5th, 2020.